 The core of our classifier is the Kullback-Leibler (KL) divergence metric [17], which is a measure of relative entropy between two discrete probability distributions.
-The KL distance between distributions P and Q is given by $D{KL}(P||Q) = \sum_i P(i) \ln\left(\frac{P(i)}{Q(i)}\right)$.
+The KL distance between distributions P and Q is given by $D{KL}(P||Q) = \sum{i} P(i) \ln\left(\frac{P(i)}{Q(i)}\right)$ .
 Our classifier uses two sets of probability distributions, A and B. Each of these sets contain N discrete probability distributions of features from 1-minute long video streams, quantized into 100 levels.
-For every distribution in A, our classifier computes the D{KL} distance from all other distributions in A, as well as the D{KL} distance from all distributions in B and vice versa.
-The classifier returns a success metric, which is the number of times the KL distance between two members of one set is smaller than the KL distance from a member of the other set, divided by the total number of KL distances.
+For every distribution in A, our classifier computes the $D{KL}$ distance from all other distributions in A, as well as the $D{KL}$ distance from all distributions in B and vice versa.
+The classifier returns a success metric, which is the number of times the KL distance from a member of the other set, divided by the total number of KL distances.

-We used our classifier to distinguish between CovertCast traffic and regular video streams, based on both packet sizes and inter-packet timings of QUIC14 packets.
+We used our classifier to distinguish between CovertCast traffic and regular video streams, based on both packet sizes and inter-packet timings of QUIC packets.
 One set contained probability distributions of CovertCast connections tunnelled via YouTube, the other set contained actual YouTube streams, namely, two subsets of ten 720p live streams featured on the front page of YouTube and two subsets of ten 720p live footage from a webcam in our lab.